 The main forum for the National Associations is the Annual General Meeting (AGM) where major policy initiatives and topics of current controversy or concern are debated and decided.
 Any amendments to the Rules of the ITF, the Rules of Tennis or the regulations of the major ITF competitions have to be passed by the AGM.

 The AGM takes place in a different country each year and all National Associations may send delegates, although only full member nations are entitled to vote.
-The 2012 AGM took place in Copenhagen, Denmark, while the 2013 AGM is being held in Paris, France on 9-12 July.
+The 2015 AGM took place in Santiago, Chile on 23-25 September, while the 2016 AGM is being held in Zagreb, Croatia in the week commencing 20 June.

 Board of Directors

-The Board of Directors is elected every two years by the National Associations at the AGM, while the President serves a four-year term.
+The ITF President and Board of Directors are elected every four years by the National Associations at the AGM.
+A maximum 12-year period of service applies to both the President and Board of Directors.

 The Board, composed of candidates nominated by National Associations from different parts of the world, has the administrative power to implement day-to-day management decisions in between AGMs, including managing and overseeing the ITF’s international competitions, as well as Rules, Regulations and Codes of Conduct.